siegelhannah/unet-segmentation-pytorch/README.md

 ## Model

-A segmentation model implemented in this repository is U-Net as described in [Association of genomic subtypes of lower-grade gliomas with shape features automatically extracted by a deep learning algorithm](https://doi.org/10.1016/j.compbiomed.2019.05.002) with added batch normalization.
+A segmentation model implemented in this repository is U-Net.

 ![unet](./assets/unet.png)